I was born to an amazing, Intrepid Mother who followed her heart and my Darling Dad who had itchy feet.

 If I became tired of my outdoor activities I would spend time making dolls clothes and dressing up the dolls or the long-suffering dog.
 So began my love for creating and sewing.

 Pros and Cons

 We four children learned that there were pros and cons in life but far more pros than cons.
 Two pros for me were that I have two older sisters, they smoothed the way ahead of me in many ways.
 The downside (con) was the fact that Mom liked to dress us alike and I inherited two lots of identical hand-me-down dresses after growing out of my own.
-A plus was that Mom bought the dresses in different colours so although the style was the same the colour differed.
+A plus was that Mom bought the dresses in different colors so although the style was the same the color differed.
 No wonder I like to sew.

 The Roles we are Called to Play in the Game of Life

-I have realized that God must have a wonderful sense of humour because the least likely person to have that role would be me.
+I have realized that God must have a wonderful sense of humor because the least likely person to have that role would be me.
 These experiences taught me to become quite self -sufficient and rely on my God and the talents He entrusted me with.